- What podcasting is

 - Student podcasts

 Produced by students, but often with teacher help, your students can listen to these and experience the culture and hear about the lives and interests of other students from around the world.
-English Conversations, for example is a podcast largely made by students for students.
-Another interesting example is the podcast created by the Fudan university high school students in China.
+An interesting example is the podcast created by the Fudan university high school students in China.

 In addition to student podcasts, there are also others that can be useful for teacher professional development.

 Shows such as Bit by Bit are reflective podcasts that cover methodological matters as well as podcasting for ELT teachers.
 Ed Tech Talk is a more general show about educational technology, which is recorded live (this is called webcasting) using free Internet telephony and then provided as a podcast.

 More podcasts for students can be found by looking at directories such as Englishcaster, which is directed at students and teachers of English, or other more general directories such as Podcast Alley, which has a large educational section.

 Most podcasts use a weblog as their homepage.
 When you visit the blog you should see links to audio files.
 Podcasts can then be downloaded and transferred to a portable mp3 player, recorded to CD-ROM for use in class, or students can be directed to them for self-study purposes on the computer.
 In addition, many of the ELT podcasts come with transcripts to help understanding.

 How to subscribe